-The Songkran Festival heralds in the Thai New Year with a mass of religious ceremonies held over 3 days to mark the beginning of the solar year.
+The Songkran Festival heralds the Thai New Year with a three-day celebration of religious ceremonies marking the beginning of the solar year.

 For foreigners, Songkran is best known for being the biggest water fight in the world, when locals and foreigners alike splash water at each other all over the city.

-The festival generally starts with locals cleaning up around the island and on the morning of the first day of the festival, locals will gather to offer food to the monks at the temples.
-Many locals also travel to the temples in order for blessing and cleansing ceremonies by pouring water on the Buddha statues.
+The festival generally starts with locals cleaning up around the island.
+On the morning of the first day of the festival, locals gather to offer food to the monks at the temples.
+Many locals also travel to the temples for blessing and cleansing ceremonies by pouring water on the Buddha statues.
 The locals believe that by splashing water, they are washing away sins and cleansing themselves of bad luck.

-These water cleansing ceremonies have transformed over time however to become the huge water fight that takes place today.
-Only monks, babies and the elderly are spared, so visitors coming to Koh Samui during this time should invest in a waterproof bag and get out amongst it.
+However, these water cleansing ceremonies have transformed over time into the huge water fight that takes place today.
+Only monks, babies, and the elderly are spared, so visitors coming to Koh Samui during this time should invest in a waterproof bag and get out amongst it.

 Most stores and services will be closed during this festival, with only 7/11 and some restaurants and bars remaining open.